Framework Structure

 Overview

-While the MCUs supported share the same cores, Cortex-M33 and Cortex-M0+, including all functionality as defined by ARM in their respective architecture reference manuals, such as the NVIC, or the system tick, they are very different with respect to their architectures and functionalities as system-on-a-chip.
+While the MCUs supported share the same cores, Cortex-M33 and Cortex-M0+, including the functionality as defined by ARM in their respective architecture reference manuals, such as the NVIC, or the system tick, they are very different with respect to their architectures and functionalities as system-on-a-chip.
 A basic example is the clock subsystem for CPU, bus, and peripheral devices.

 The RPs are remarkably similar to each other, but vastly different from what is used with the NXPs and the STMs.
-The latter two again are very different from each other, and even within products of one vendor, say NXP, there can be found different approaches and designs for the same purpose, say, clocking.
+The latter two again are very different from each other, and even within products of one vendor, say NXP, there can be found different designs for the same purpose, say, clocking.
 The RPs are also very neatly designed and structured when looking as just one of the MCU instances, while the other two tend to be a bit messier.
 I suppose this is not least the result of offering way more MCU product lines, the re-use of certain common building blocks on the chip across many different products, and the corresponding (design) history.

 For a framework such as Oberon RTK, the question arises how to deal with said differences, while maintaining a reasonable compatibility.